The text is Brian Kernighan and Dennis Ritchie, The C Programming Language, 2nd ed., Prentice Hall, 1988.

 CS 211 or CS 222.

 Most high-level programming languages (and particularly Java) insulate the programmer from the realities of the hardware on which the programs will run.
 C is the exception since it was originally designed to implement the Unix operating system.
 C offers the programmer direct access to much of the underlying hardware and, for programs running under Unix, direct access to operating system services.
 For these reasons C remains the language of choice for systems programming.

 This is a (short) course on "low-level" programming using C. We will learn C with heavy emphasis on pointer operations and bit-level operations.

 This course has a lab.
-You must sign up for a lab section.
+You must sign up for a lab section which is associated with your lecture section.
 Lab sttendance is required.

 The students will:

 There will be weekly lab assignments.
 The assignment for each lab is due before the beginning of the following lab session.
 In addition, there will be several unannounced quizzes through the semester during the labs.

 There will also be several longer programming projects.
 You can only turn in a project once.
 No revisions or additions can be made to your project after it has been submitted.
 Late programs will be accepted with a 10 points per day late penalty.
 You are responsible for keeping backups of your work ("my disk crashed" and "my roommate ate my program" are not reasons for late submissions).
 The projects will be posted on Blackboard.